-Our family has owned a small flock of backyard chickens for almost three years.
+Our family has kept a flock of chickens in the backyard for several years now.
 While I by no means consider myself a chicken expert, I have definitely learned a few things during that time, particularly when it comes to healing a sick chicken.

 In my experience, when a chicken gets ill, you’d better take action and fast.
-Birds in general are quite fragile creatures.
-Unlike a mammal like a dog or cat where you can usually adopt the “wait and see” approach for a day or two, the same approach has a good chance of killing a laying hen.
+Birds, in general, are quite fragile creatures.
+Unlike a mammal like a dog or a cat where you can usually adopt the “wait and see” approach for a day or two, the same approach has a good chance of killing a laying hen.

 Figuring out what is wrong is difficult, in my experience.
 This article details how I mistook a broody hen for a sick one.
 Thankfully, a fellow chicken-owning friend helped me figure things out, and I was able to quickly help her recover completely.
 As of this writing, she is an energetic and regularly laying hen with quite a dose of personality to match.

 Having nursed a number of sick chickens of 4 different breeds back to full health over the past three years, I thought I would share my recipe for what I feed them.
 I start using this recipe as soon as I notice any sort of lethargy or discomfort in one of our hens.
 I don’t wait to see if things get worse as they usually will.
 The faster you jump on it, the better the chances of success.

 Our chickens free range around our two-acre property for about 6-8 hours per day.
 During that time, they eat plenty of insects, grubs, worms, and fresh shoots that they find by scratching around.
 They receive a small amount of supplemental organic layer feed in the evening when they return to the coop to roost for the night.
 Incidentally, we have zero spider problems since getting chickens.
 They are the best natural spider repellent I’ve ever come across!